AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 designated type, starting at the converted address value.

-For example, perhaps a networking component is given a buffer |mdash| an unconstrained array of bytes |mdash| representing a received message.
+For example, perhaps a networking component is given a buffer |mdash| an array of bytes |mdash| representing a received message.
 A subprogram is called with the buffer as a parameter, or the parameter can be the address of the buffer.
 If the subprogram must interpret this array via different views, this alternative approach works well.
 We